 The North Carolina Museum of Natural Sciences' herpetology collection, started in the late 1800s by Museum co-founder C.S.
 Brimley, contains over 105,000 cataloged records (March 2021) that consist of approximately 300,000 specimens.
 It is one of the largest and most complete regional collections in the United States.

-Approximately 80% of the collection consists of North Carolina material, although at least 47 states, 58 countries, and 675 species are represented.
+Approximately 80% of the collection consists of North Carolina material, although 48 states, 57 countries, and at least 1,080 species are represented.
 Other states with substantial representation include California, Delaware, Georgia, Florida, Louisiana, New Jersey, New York, South Carolina, Tennessee, and Virginia.
-Other countries with substantial representation include Laos, Vietnam, and Gabon.
+Other countries with substantial representation include Laos, Vietnam, Cambodia, Gabon, and Cuba.